Usage¶

 pre-commit helps checking your code before committing git, so you can catch errors before the build pipeline does.

-in your repository with the id of the hook
+Add the next repo to the .pre-commit-config.yaml in your repository with the id of the hook

 you want to use: